arun-dhanjal/hackathon_social_platform/README.md

 ## Validation

-Various validation software were used to validate and/or lint the code in each of the files written for this project, with any raised errors being fixed before closing off the project.
-The screenshots below show evidence of this:
+Various validation software were used to validate and/or lint the code in each of the files written for this project.
+Most errors or bugs were identified and fixed, however some remain and will need to fixed in a further iteration of this project.
+Screenshots evidencing validation process below:

 ### [W3C Validator: HTML](https://validator.w3.org/)